Vocal for Local will be extremely potent tool in fight against illicit trade: Vardhan | Business

-Noting that healthcare products are one of the most commonly targeted industry for counterfeiters, Health Minister Harsh Vardhan on Thursday said vocal for local will be an extremely potent tool in India's fight against illicit trade.
+Noting that the healthcare products industry is one of the most common targets for counterfeiters, Health Minister Harsh Vardhan on Thursday said ''vocal for local'' will be an extremely potent tool in India's fight against illicit trade.

-Addressing FICCI Cascade's international conference on the 'Impact of Counterfeiting and Smuggling on Personal Health and Safety', Vardhan said businesses and industries must come together and partner with the government in becoming a greater force in fighting this growing threat with the ultimate goal of keeping consumers safe.
+Vardhan, who inaugurated the 7th edition of ''MASCRADE -- Movement against Smuggled and Counterfeit Trade'' organised by the FICCI Cascade, said businesses and industries must come together and partner with the government in becoming a greater force in the fight against this growing threat, with the ultimate goal of keeping consumers safe.

+''Vocal for local will be an extremely potent tool in our fight against illicit trade,'' he said.

-''Illegal operators are taking advantage of the pandemic by providing illicit alternatives of essentials and non-essential items both online and offline.
-As the current pandemic has sadly illustrated that healthcare products will continue to be one of the most commonly targeted industries for counterfeiters.
-This is the problem that impacts patients and consumers across the globe,'' he said.
+''Illegal operators are taking advantage of the COVID-19 pandemic by providing illicit alternatives of essential and non-essential items both online and offline.
+The pandemic has sadly illustrated that healthcare products will continue to be one of the most commonly-targeted industries for counterfeiters.
+This is a problem that impacts patients and consumers across the globe,'' the minister said.

+Vardhan said various technologies like barcodes, holograms, radio-frequency devices are available to protect consumers.

-The government has taken steps to protect consumers' health and safety from dangerous counterfeiting and smuggling, Vardhan said. ''These technologies although provide considerable protection they have certain limitations.
-They only help in general detection and authentication,'' he said.
+''These technologies although provide considerable protection, they have certain limitations.
+They only help in general detection and authentication,'' the minister said.

-Vardhan said the methods by which spurious misbranded and adulterated drugs enter the distribution channel has become increasingly complex. ''Weak points in the distribution processes of pharmaceutical products provide an avenue for entry of such products in the supply chain.
-This is an issue where industry players can play an active role to help identify and plug these loopholes,'' he added.
+He said the methods by which spurious, misbranded and adulterated drugs enter the distribution channel have become increasingly complex.

+''Weak points in the distribution processes of pharmaceutical products provide an avenue for the entry of such products in the supply chain.
+This is an issue where industry players can play an active role to help identify and plug these loopholes.

 More inter-governmental efforts and public private alliances are needed in identifying approaches needed for the development of a holistic strategy, he added.